DCO - Development Consent Order

 On 9th July 2020 the Secretary of State for Transport announced his Decision. to grant the Development Consent Order to allow RSP to re-open Manston Airport for Aviation.

 RiverOak have owned Manston Airport since about the end of the DCO Examination, only for aviation purposes.
 They exchanged contracts with Ann Gloag and Stone hill Park, and are now intending to re-open Manston Airport for cargo and passenger flights.

-As of March 2021. the DCO was returned to the Decision stage , so the SoS for Transport could re-issue his decision letter.
-This is expected to happen at any point.
-We hope it is soon.
+As of March 2021. the DCO was returned to the Decision stage , so the SoS for Transport could re-issue his decision letter and preform a further round of consultation.

 A DCO has 6 stages:

 This graphic is on the PINS website, which describes each stage.
-We are on 'DECISION' (Stage 5)
+We are on 'Post-decision' (Stage 6)